 Each of our residence halls has swipe-entry access 24 hours a day.
 Only students who are currently living in residence halls on campus have access to swipe into any of our residence halls.
-And between the hours of 9pm and 7am only students who actually residence in any one residence hall will be able to swipe into that residence hall.
+And between the hours of 9:00 pm and 7:00 am only students who actually reside in any one residence hall will be able to swipe into that residence hall.

-Residence Life staff at both the Resident Assistant and professional staff level provide on-duty staffing in the residence halls in the overnight hours.
-Our professional staff members live in the residence halls and provide back-up support to our Resident Assistant staff 24-hours a day, as well as providing crisis response to any area of campus as needed.
+Residence Life staff at both the Resident Assistant (RA) and professional staff level provide on-duty staffing in the residence halls in the overnight hours.
+Our professional staff members live in the residence halls and provide back-up support to our RAs 24-hours a day, as well as providing crisis response to any area of campus as needed.

 Security cameras are in use on the main level of each residence hall.
 These security cameras are aimed at the entry and exit points of the buildings in order to track any suspicious behavior.